 The side effect of this mechanism is, of course, that if you install any software in your AppVM, more specifically in any directory other than

-Unlike VM private filesystems, the template VM root filesystem does not support discard, so deleting files does not free the space in dom0.
+Unlike VM private filesystems, under R3.x the template VM root filesystem does not support discard by default, so deleting files does not free the space in dom0.
 See these instructions to recover space in dom0.